-In July 2019, 12 students had the opportunity to explore Zanzibar and, with the support of Miss Candy, Miss Sales and Mr T Jones, were involved in the teaching of science, English, maths, ICT and geography, coaching sports, or building a perimeter wall for the school.
+In 2019 students had the

+opportunity to explore Zanzibar and, with the support of Miss Candy, Miss Sales and Mr T Jones, were involved in the teaching of Science, English, Maths, ICT and Geography, coaching sports, or building a perimeter wall for the school.
 The trip was definitely a case of work hard, play hard, as students prepared lessons well into the evening, and got up early to start a full teaching day in the blistering heat.
-This year we were really impressed with how the resources and work we did last year had been cared for and protected.
+We were really impressed with how the resources and work we did last year had been cared for and protected.
 Renovated classrooms had window grids and doors; other classrooms had new roofs, and staff were actively using the teaching resources we took to help their classes.